yannou38/Demo_Akri/README.md

 It can run on a single node k3 cluster

-Demo:
+Instructions (more detail on the [wiki](https://github.com/yannou38/Demo_Akri/wiki):
-Install a k3s single node (link TODO)
+- Install a k3s single node
-Install a custom docker registry (link TODO)
+- Install a custom docker registry
-Install Loki (link TODO)
+- Install Loki
-Build the opcua-alerter image and push it on the local repository Install Akri in the cluster with the node IP
+- Build the opcua-alerter image and push it on the local repository
+- Install Akri in the cluster with the node IP

-Change IP in the opc-ua-sensor-simulator code to set the node IP(it's set as 192.168.236.3) run it with python
+- Change IP in the opc-ua-sensor-simulator code to set the node IP(it's set as 192.168.236.3)
+- Run it with python

 What should happen: